Advance-Technologies-Foundation/genai-deployment/README.md

 ---

 ## Log in to Docker Registry
-Run this command:
+Run this command, replace <your-username> and <your-password> with your actual credentials:

 ```bash
 docker login registry.creatio.com -u your-username -p your-password
 ```

-Replace <your-username> and <your-password> with your actual credentials.
 ---

 ## Run GenAI Service Containers